102-Intro-Javascript/learning-journal/README.md

 - Remember that ~~nothing~~ worthwhile comes easy in life
 - Stay motivated in this life 'altering' experience!!!!

-> Continuous effort – not strength or intelligence – is the key to unlocking our potentia
+> Continuous effort – not strength or intelligence – is the key to unlocking our potential
 > - Winston Chruchill

 ![Image](https://upload.wikimedia.org/wikipedia/commons/b/b3/Seal_of_the_United_States_Marine_Corps.svg)